Novuh-Kaen/Gorilla-Game-Info/README.md

 - **Survival Tracking**: Monitor how long you’ve survived before getting tagged.
 - **Live Player Count**: Keep track of how many players are still alive in the game.

-## Custom Notification Library
+## PC Notification Library
-This mod is built using my custom notification library, which is designed for seamless integration and real-time alerts.
-You can use this library in your own projects to create similar notification systems. [https://github.com/Novuh-Kaen/PC-Notification-Lib]
+This mod is built using my custom notification library.
+You can use this library in your own projects to create similar notification systems.
+Check it out here: [PC Notification Lib](https://github.com/Novuh-Kaen/PC-Notification-Lib).

+Let me know if you need any further adjustments!

 ## Installation
 To install the mod, follow these steps: